 The Bottom Line

-The trend is clear: memory is moving from simple key-value stores toward context-aware retrieval systems that understand not just what was stored, but when it was relevant and how it connects to everything else.
-Pick the server that matches where your use case sits on that spectrum.
+Two trends are clear in April 2026.
+First, memory is moving from simple key-value stores toward context-aware retrieval systems that understand not just what was stored, but when it was relevant and how it connects to everything else.
+Second, security is becoming non-negotiable — Cypher injection in Graphiti and path traversal in OpenClaw/mem0 show that memory servers are an active attack surface.
+Audit your memory server’s dependencies, keep versions current, and treat agent memory as sensitive data.
+Pick the server that matches where your use case sits on the capability-security spectrum.